Learning Decomposed Representation for Counterfactual Inference

 \section{Hyper-parameter Optimization}

-We adopt Adam optimizer with learning rate of 1e-3 to minimize DeR-CFR’s objective function and select ELU as the non-linear activation function.
-Because we assign each unit with an adaptive weights, so we regard all samples as full-batch and take all training samples as input at each iteration.
-We set the maximum number of iterations as 3000.
+This algorithm selects ELU as the non-linear activation function and adopts Adam optimizer to minimize DeR-CFR’s objective function with a learning rate of 1e-3.
+We assign an adaptive weight to each unit in the training process and regard all samples as one full-batch.
+The maximum number of iterations is 3000.
 Table \ref{tab:Hyper} states the number and range of values tried per hyper-parameter during the paper's development.
 We return the best-evaluated iterate with early stopping and optimize the hyper-parameters in DeR-CFR by minimizing objective loss.

-\cite{bergstra2012random} demonstrated that trials on random search would be more efficient than grid search for optimizing hyper-parameter.
-In this paper, we randomly choose trails to optimize Hyper-parameters for each Dataset based on Hyper-parameters space (Tabel \ref{tab:Hyper}).
-In addition, we will prioritize to fix model capacity [$d_R$, $d_y$, $d_t$, $h_R$, $h_y$, $h_t$] and select norm operations based on search results with $\alpha=\beta=\gamma=\mu=\lambda=0, k=$all.
+Bergstra et al. \cite{bergstra2012random} demonstrated that trials on random search would be more efficient than grid search for optimizing hyper-parameter.
+In this paper, we randomly choose trails to determine the best Hyper-parameters for each Dataset within the Hyper-parameters space (Tabel \ref{tab:Hyper}).
+In addition, we will prioritize to fix model capacity [$d_R$, $d_y$, $d_t$, $h_R$, $h_y$, $h_t$] and select norm operations based on $\alpha=\beta=\gamma=\mu=\lambda=0, k=$all.
 And then, we proceed to the other Hyper-parameters search to optimize our model.
 Tabel \ref{tab:optimal} lists all optimal hyper-parameters of DeR-CFR used for each dataset in the paper’s experiments.